Install Gfortran or Flang compiler on macOS Homebrew

 export CC=$p/gcc-$v CXX=$p/g++-$v FC=$p/gfortran-$v

 where v=14 is the major version number of the GCC compiler installed.
-The SDKROOT line may be necessary when Homebrew GCC package hasn’t yet enabled the latest SDK–adjust to suite the system.
+It may be necessary to set SDKROOT if the compiler fails to find the C++ standard library headers like cstring, cstddef, etc.

 LLVM Flang